 Common Location of a Sewer Clean Out Cap

-Under less-than-ideal circumstances, the cap is probably not visible due to the accumulation of dirt on top of it.
+Under less-than-ideal circumstances, the sewer clean out cap is probably not visible due to the accumulation of dirt on top of it.
 In those cases, you may need to do a little digging to see it.
 In other cases, it may have had obstructions built over it.
 Sometimes interior walls, closets, or other items are placed over a preventing access.

-House drain systems clean out locations
+House drain system: sewer clean out cap and plug locations

 A sewer clean out cap is usually installed at the base of every house stack (the vertical drain line forms a higher floor level).
 This is because sewer clogs usually occur when there is a change in direction in the flow of the wastewater.
 Interior drain line clean outs are also located under each plumbing fixture (each sink for instance).

-House sewer clean out location and types
+House sewer clean out cap and plug location and types

 House sewer lines should have a clean out in the form of a house trap, as mentioned previously.
 But some house sewer lines have an additional clean out if the run is longer than 50′.
 NYC code typically requires a sewer clean out for every 50′ run of pipe.
 Clean out plugs and caps are available online and can cost as little as under $10.00.